The Squirrel Monkey One Tube Guitar Amp

 The two metal boxes were installed in an open-backed speaker cabinet with a 6" speaker.
 The power supply box was mounted on the bottom of the cabinet and the amplifier box was mounted under the top.

 Beginners would be advised to use larger enclosure for the electronics.
 An old 5-tube AM radio would make a spiffy box for this project.
 The speaker would probably need to be upgraded.
-An 8 ohm car stereo speaker would be a good choice since they are small and are designed to handle more power than a radio speaker.
+An 8 ohm car stereo speaker would be a good choice since those are small and can handle more power than an old radio speaker.

 Use